pypeit/PypeIt/doc/help/pypeit_sensfunc.rst

                             Configuration file to change default sensivity
                             function parameters
       --debug               show debug plots?
-      --debug_init          debug the initilization of the sensfunc + telluric fit for the IR algorithm
       --par_outfile PAR_OUTFILE
                             Name of outut file to save the parameters used by the fit